sagalpreet/RISC-V-Simulator/README.md

 - The memory and registers should also be visible.
 Memory would not be contiguous and only the memory locations set would be visible.
 All other memory locations contain default values i.e zero.
 - You can go to the desired address by typing in the **textbox** and clicking on **Go**.
 The desired location would be highlighted.
 If no location is highlighted, means the address has not been dealt with so far and thus contains the default value 0.
 - **Run** button would execute all the instructions till the end.
 - **Next Instruction** button would execute the current instruction and take you to the next instruction.
+Clearly this button makes sense only in **Non-Pipelined version** and is rendered useless in pipelined execution.
 - **Next Substep** would execute the next substep (Fetch, Decode, Execute, Memory Access or Register Update) of the current instruction.
 - At the end of execution the **PC** turns red.
 - At each instruction, current corresponding to current value of PC is highlighted.
 - Any change made in register module is also highlighted.
 - Only the *Open* option of menubar is functional as of now, other options will be made functional as and when required in the subsequent phases of the project.
 - Clicking the **Dump** button will dump the memory file into *filename_out.mc* (filename is the input file) which will be created in the same location as the input file.
+- In pipelined version, for every clock cycle, the block diagram is displayed in the rightmost section of the GUI.

 ### Input File Format
 - Create a file with *.mc* extension that contains the machine code.